MiFID Top-Up permissions

 Timing considerations

-Approval times widely vary, depending on the complexity of the proposed setup and the quality of the application file.
+Approval times can widely vary, depending on the complexity of the proposed setup and the quality of the application file.
 CSSF approval can hence take from approximately four to twelve months.